Commercial General Liability Insurance in Tennessee: Fast Answers

 Average Cost of General Liability Insurance in Tennessee

 Most small businesses in Tennessee pay about $100 monthly for general liability insurance.
-The average cost of general liability coverage depends on your industry, business size, location and coverage limits.
+The average cost of general liability insurance coverage depends on your industry, business size, location and coverage limits.

 Manufacturing companies often pay higher premiums due to increased risk exposure, while accounting firms usually pay less because of lower liability concerns.
 Sole proprietors generally pay less than businesses with employees since they have fewer risk factors.